Kyriosity/read-write/README+/software/QA/README+/tests-pitfalls.md

 The overlap means that a text _x_ will never pass if there's a test _y_ that fails.

-### Extra long naming
+### Extra-long naming

 Results from the URGE to make tests lists to specification and lack of organization.

 `ValidateShouldReturnErrorWhenFirstNameIsNull()`

-Would you admit such name in the code?
-Why shall it be in the test classes?
+Would you admit such a name in the code?
+Why should it be in the test classes?

 ### Ideal environment